Skip to main content

 Personal Income Tax Overview

 In Malta, personal tax liability is determined by an individual’s residence, ordinary residence, and domicile status.
-The country employs a progressive tax system with rates ranging from 0% to 35%—the higher the income, the higher the tax rate.
+The country employs a progressive tax system with rates ranging from 0% to 35%.

-Tax Rates for Residents: For individuals opting for single taxation, the personal income tax rates are as follows:
+Tax Rates for Residents: For individuals opting for single taxation, the personal income tax rates for 2026 are as follows:

 Married couples can opt for joint taxation, aggregating their incomes and applying the following rates:

-Tax is assessed in the year following its accrual, known as the basis year.
-For example, income earned by December 31, 2022, is assessed in 2023.
+Tax is assessed in the year following its accrual, known as the year of assessment.
+For example, income earned in basis year 2026 is assessed in year of assessment 2027.

 Temporary Residents